trevortuma/trevortuma.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am currently a post-doctoral research associate in the Department of Biochemistry & Molecular Biology at the University of Georgia.

 I am a biology education researcher who studies the individual, interpersonal, and contextual variables that support or hinder students' career decision-making, well-being, and persistence in STEM fields

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.